Bakery Chocolate Chip Cookies

 Ingredients in Bakery Chocolate Chip Cookies

-• Unsalted Butter – make sure your butter is room temperature before using.
-Set it out on the counter for about 30 minutes before mixing.
+• Unsalted Butter – Room temperature is key!
+Think soft, not melted.
+Let it sit out for about 30 minutes before using.

 • Granulated White Sugar